cdap-guides/cdap-etl-guide/RealtimeKafkaToHBase/README.rst

 The config.json contains a sample Adapter configuration that you can use to accomplish the above task.
 Our sample Adapter uses the following components:

-- etlRealtime Application Template, since we want to perform ETL in realtime
+- ETLRealtime Application Template, since we want to perform ETL in realtime
 - Kafka source, with our custom kafka.zookeeper configuration
 - Table sink, to write the Kafka events to HBase using the Table dataset